MicrosoftDocs/architecture-center/docs/example-scenario/devops/manage-microsoft-365-tenant-configuration-microsoft365dsc-azure-devops-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/M365DevOps.vsdx) of this architecture.*

 1. Admin 1 adds, updates, or deletes an entry in Admin 1's fork of the Microsoft 365 config file.
-2. Admin 1 commits and syncs changes to Admin 1's forked repository.
+2. Admin 1 commits and syncs the changes to Admin 1's forked repository.
-3. Admin 1 creates a pull request (PR) to merge changes to the main repository.
+3. Admin 1 creates a pull request (PR) to merge the changes to the main repository.
 4. The build pipeline runs on the PR.
 5. Admins review code and merge the PR.
 6. The merged PR triggers a pipeline to compile Managed Object Format (MOF) files.
 The pipeline calls Azure Key Vault to retrieve credentials that are used in the MOFs.
 7. An Azure PowerShell task in a multistage pipeline uses the compiled MOF files to deploy configuration changes via Microsoft365DSC.
 8. Admins validate changes in a staged Microsoft 365 tenant.
 9. Admins get notification from the approval process in Azure DevOps for the production Microsoft 365 tenant.
-Admins approve or reject the change.
+Admins approve or reject the changes.

 ### Components

 - [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) enables continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.
 - [Azure Key Vault](https://azure.microsoft.com/services/key-vault) improves the security of storage for tokens, passwords, certificates, API keys, and other secrets.
 It also provides tightly controlled access to these secrets.
-- [Microsoft365DSC](https://microsoft365dsc.com) provides automation for the deployment, configuration, and monitoring of Microsoft 365 tenants via PowerShell Desired State Configuration.
+- [Microsoft365DSC](https://microsoft365dsc.com) provides automation for the deployment, configuration, and monitoring of Microsoft 365 tenants via PowerShell DSC.
 - [Windows PowerShell DSC](/powershell/scripting/dsc/overview/overview) is a management platform in PowerShell.
 You can use it to manage your development infrastructure by using a configuration-as-code model.

 ### Alternatives